For families all across the United States, summer means endless outdoor activities.

 However, being outside also means being under the beaming sun.
 While a healthy dose of Vitamin D is great for your overall well-being, too much UV ray exposure can be harmful.
 The average recommended amount of sun time each day is around 20-30 minutes.

-Here is a quick breakdown of the negative effects of the sun:
+Here are some of the negative effects of too much sun exposure: